-Customer feedback: 5 strategies and tools you need to know
+Customer feedback: 5 proven strategies and tools

 Customer feedback is something many managers and decision makers keep their eyes on.
 Since companies like Amazon and Apple showed up how effective honing customer data to create value and keep customers hooked, decision making on customer data is key to a long term growth strategy.
 Early stage customers can become your best marketing time; referrals are the absolute best source of new leads.
 Using customer feedback to engage customers will save you 5X the money when you retain existing customers rather than try to acquire new ones.

 Having a strategy and the tools in place to collect customer feedback as soon as possible will be very helpful in keeping customer engaged with your product as you continue to make changes and improve.
 Additionally, knowing exactly what your customers want to see happen with your product is huge advantage when you make strategic decisions in the early growth stage.